Double wishbone suspension: Implementation

 At the knuckle end, single ball joints are typically used, in which case the steering loads have to be taken via a steering arm, and the wishbones look A- or L-shaped.
 An L-shaped arm is generally preferred on passenger vehicles because it allows a better compromise of handling and comfort to be tuned in.
 The bushing in line with the wheel can be kept relatively stiff to effectively handle cornering loads while the off-line joint can be softer to allow the wheel to recess under fore-aft impact loads.
 For a rear suspension, a pair of joints can be used at both ends of the arm, making them more H-shaped in plan view.
 Alternatively, a fixed-length driveshaft can perform the function of a wishbone as long as the shape of the other wishbone provides control of the upright.
 This arrangement has been successfully used in the Jaguar IRS.
 In elevation view, the suspension is a 4-bar link, and it is easy to work out the camber gain (see camber angle) and other parameters for a given set of bushing or ball-joint locations.
-The various bushings or ball joints do not have to be on horizontal axes, parallel to the vehicle centre line.
-If they are set at an angle, then anti-dive and anti-squat geometry can be dialled in.
+The various bushings or ball joints do not have to be on horizontal axes, parallel to the vehicle center line.
+If they are set at an angle, then anti-dive and anti-squat geometry can be dialed in.